 Let it snow!
 Niseko’s famous ski destination is ready for skiers and snowboarders big and small with new hotel and chalet openings, must-visit restaurants, child care options, and plenty of things to do other than skiing too.
 Hit the slopes, take a ski lesson, go snow tubing, explore the town’s finest restos with the kids, and uncover secret recommendations with the Little Steps Guide to Family-Friendly Niseko.

-From sushi to ramen, Niseko is famous for its food!
-Little Steps has snacked, slurped, and chowed are way around Niseko to put together the top restaurants for 2019/2020.
-From Michelin starred favorites to the best Hirafu restaurants to enjoy as a family - it's all here.
-What's more?
-We have included the best places to eat for lunch on and near the mountain as well - enjoy!
+From sushi to ramen, Niseko is also famous for its food!
+Enjoy food from Michelin-starred favorites to the best casual Hirafu restaurants to enjoy as a family - it's all here.

 A few tips for eating in Niseko: